wildfly/quickstart/helloworld-jms/README.md

 If you are using the JBoss AS 7 Quickstart distribution, the server configuration file already contains the JMS `test` queue and you can skip this step.

-However, if you are using the JBoss Enterprise Application Platform 6 distribution, you need to add the JMS `test` queue and `topic` to the application server configuration file.
+However, if you are using the JBoss Enterprise Application Platform 6 distribution, you need to add the JMS `test` queue to the application server configuration file.
 You can configure JMS using the JBoss CLI or by manually editing the configuration file.

 #### Modify the Server JMS Configuration using the JBoss CLI Tool